nongiach/sudo_inject/README.md

-# [Linux] Privilege Escalation by injecting process posseding sudo tokens.
+# [Linux] Privilege Escalation by injecting process posseding sudo tokens

-#### Inject process that have valid sudo token and activate our own sudo token.
+#### Inject process that have valid sudo token and activate our own sudo token

 ## Introduction

 We all noticed that sometimes sudo doesn't ask us for a password because he remembers us.
-How does he remember us and how does he identify us, can we falsify our identity and become *root*?
+How does he remember us and how does he identifies us?
+Can we falsify our identity and become *root*?
 As far as I know this research is not yet documented, but let me know if it is.
 Indeed sudo creates a file for each linux user in /var/run/sudo/ts/[username].
-These files contain both successful and failed authentications, then sudo uses these files to remember the authenticated processes. -- [@chaignc][]
+These files contain both successful and failed authentications, then sudo uses these files to remember all the authenticated processes. -- [@chaignc][]

 This repository provides you:
 * A way to gain root privilege by abusing sudo tokens (Don't be too happy there are requirements).
-* A tool to forge sudo tokens for a given process. (write_sudo_token in ./extra_tools/).
+* A tool to forge sudo tokens for a given process (write_sudo_token in ./extra_tools/).
-* A tool to parse sudo tokens for forensic. (read_sudo_token_forensic and read_sudo_token in ./extra_tools).
+* A tool to parse sudo tokens for forensic (read_sudo_token_forensic and read_sudo_token in ./extra_tools).
 * A technique to transform any root arbitrary file write into stable root code execution.